Numigi/odoo-base-addons/numigi_test_crm_louarmassi/README.rst

 Context
 -------
-Custom development specificully on crm and website_crm modules and team and lead views, no configuration will be required after the installation of this module
+Custom development on crm and website_crm modules, no configuration will be required after the installation of this module

 Overview
 --------